dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

    - This is more efficient than using a Compose action

 3. **Configure the Custom Prompt**
+   - In the "Yes" branch: Use your actual file
-   - Use the string variable as the file input
+   - In the "No" branch: Use the empty PDF string variable
-   - The flow will proceed smoothly!
+   - The flow will proceed smoothly in both cases!

 ## Why This Works 🔍

 This solution works because:
 - It's a valid PDF file structure
 - It has minimal size (less than 1KB)
-- It satisfies the file requirement
+- It satisfies the mandatory file requirement
 - It doesn't impact performance
 - It's completely empty, so it won't interfere with your workflow